jkkbuddika/kasun.portfolio/ml2/index.md

 {{< /admonition >}}

 One of the most important steps in data pre-processing is taking care of missing values.
-This step is needed only when your data set contain columns with missing values.
+This step is needed only when your data set contains columns with missing values.
 We can easily get this information.
-As you can see below, this modified data set contain three columns with missing values.
+As you can see below, this modified data set contains three columns with missing values.
 Therefore, we will have to take care of them before training a model with this data.

 {{< admonition tip "Identify columns with missing values" false >}}